benwiz/graphics/README.md

   - Customize the HTML template... don't create it from scratch but use what exists as a starting point
   - Figure out if I can speed up the reloading
   - Contribute to canvas-sketch repo... maybe tackle a simple issue

+- Frozen / stalled / lost interest
+  - scales
+    - Spirals
+    - Other noise based graphics or designs... not necessarily constrained to ellipses and circles
+    - Maybe I can actually make rainbow fish by doing more advanced constraints
+      - Maybe I could even take an edge drawing, use canny edge detection, and use the resulting edges as border constraints... or just a svg.
+Maybe its easiest to create a svg using Gimp.